-As per the agenda, we will cover the \\ topic (please mention the next topic) in the next session.
-So and so (please, name/introduce the facilitator for the next session) will present/facilitate the next session who is an expert in the field and has extensive experience in the sector.
+The next session will be on Communication for behaviour change & counselling as mentioned in the agenda.
+So and so (please, name/introduce the facilitator for the next session) will present/facilitate the next session who is an expert on the subject and has vast experience in the field.